Anjaniputra15/-Balanced-Binary-Search-Tree-from-Scratch/AUTOCOMMITTER.md

-The wood frog can hold its pee for up to eight months.
+The inventor of the Pringles can is buried in one.